XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/2-first-agent.md

 ```

+!!!
+Important
+    Bot and Flow names must follow the naming convention `<agent-name>:<flow-name>`.

+    In the example above, `"News Agent:News Reader Bot"` uses the agent name "News Agent" followed by a colon and the specific flow name "News Reader Bot".
+This ensures proper organization and identification of flows within your agent.

 Notes:

 - The `[WorkflowRun]` and `[Workflow]` attributes are required to mark the method as the entry points for the workflow.
 You can see more about the Temporal.io workflow engine [here](https://docs.temporal.io).